naiquevin/davis/README.rst

 Davis
 =====

-Amatuer experiments in Data analysis and Visualizations.
+Amateur experiments in Data analysis and Visualizations.

 Actually an excuse to learn a thing or two about data analysis and to play around with Pandas and d3js.